 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Systems Analysis: Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes.

 - Marine Drafter

 - Architectural Computer-Aided Design Technician (Architectural CAD Technician)

 What Kind of Architectural Drafter Job Opportunities Are There?

 There were about 99,600 jobs for Architectural Drafter in 2016 (in the United States).
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Architectural Drafter by 2026.
-There will be an estimated 9,500 positions for Architectural Drafter per year.
+The BLS estimates 9,500 yearly job openings in this field.

 The states with the most job growth for Architectural Drafter are Utah, Nevada, and Florida.
 Watch out if you plan on working in Vermont, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.